syncfusion-content/maui-docs/MAUI/Themes/Themes.md

 ## Applying light and dark themes

 By default, Syncfusion offers support for both light and dark themes through the inclusion of a `SyncfusionThemeDictionary`.
-As names suggest, these themes will have colors with light and dark color contrasts, respectively.

-To apply themes to your application, merge the following items:
+To apply themes to your application, merge the `SyncfusionThemeDictionary` item.

-* Theme resource dictionary

 #### Theme resource dictionary

 This resource dictionary includes keys and their corresponding color codes for all Syncfusion controls.
-Additionally, it contains the SfVisualTheme property where we can declare the following two theme color values:
+Additionally, it contains the `SfVisualTheme` property where we can declare the following two theme color values:

-1. LightDefault
+1. MaterialLight
-2. DarkDefault
+2. MaterialDark

 #### Automatic merging